Hilco Global: Hilco Retail Consulting

+Hilco Consumer Capital

 Hilco Brands was formed from the initial investment as an extension of Hilco Consumer Capital, another company held by Hilco Global.
 One of the first brands purchased was Halston, a notable fashion line that became popular in the 1970s.
 Additional brands purchased by Hilco include the Ram and Tommy Armour golf club lines, both companies that were previously based in Chicago, as well as Le Tigre, Haute Hippie, Portico, Under the Canopy, Linens 'n Things, and Polaroid.
 Hilco then sold the Polaroid brand and its related intellectual property in 2017 to the Smolokowski family, a Polish group of investors.
 In 2017, Hilco Brands invested in the startup company StreetTrend LLC, a luxury sneaker producer.

+Hilco Streambank

 Hilco Streambank is an additional subsidiary added to the Hilco Global family in 2011.
 The company was formed to provide services for intellectual property brands such as Borders, Posh, Tots, Linens N’ Things and Circuit City.
 Hilco Streambank is also known for its IPv4 auction marketplace used for the purchase and sale of IPv4 assets.
 In 2019, Hilco Streambank helped Johnson Publishing organize an auction for their Ebony and Jet magazine photograph archive after Johnson went bankrupt.
 Hilco Streambank also managed the intellectual property sale for Charming Charlie in 2019 after they went bankrupt including their trademarks, domain names, customer data, and social media assets.
 In 2020, Hilco Streambank managed the marketing and selling of all Earth Fare stores, leases, and intellectual property after they filed for bankruptcy.

-Hilco Global expanded its real estate business in 2012 with the formation of Hilco Real Estate Finance LLC, a lending division of Hilco Real Estate.
-Hilco Real Estate Finance operated as a private real estate mortgage lending company and in a year and a half had originated loans in approximately 20 states.
-Hilco Global sold Hilco Real Estate Finance in 2014 to the private equity firm Garrison Investment Group.
-The cost of the deal was undisclosed with the overall value of the purchase adding to Garrison's already $3.5 billion in assets.
-After the sale, the company was rebranded as Jordan Capital Finance.
+In 2023, IPv4.Global, a Hilco Global company and an IPv4 marketplace, brokered $1 billion in IPv4 address sales.

+Hilco Industrial

 Hilco Global's Industrial unit, Hilco Industrial LLC, made national news in 2014 with its involvement in the disposition of excess municipal transportation assets for the City of Detroit following the city's bankruptcy, the largest municipal bankruptcy filing in the history of the United States.
 Prior to its involvement with the City of Detroit, Hilco Industrial played a role in the sale of Chrysler and GM plants in 2010.
 In Australia, Hilco Industrial liquidated the last remaining automotive manufacturing plant on the continent, Toyota Altona.